chenfengxu714/StreamDiffusionV2/README.md

 --step 2
 # --schedule_block  # optional: enable block scheduling
 ```
 Note: `--step` sets how many denoising steps are used during inference.
-On NVIDIA H100 GPUs, enabling `--schedule_block` can provide optimal throughput.
+Enabling `--schedule_block` can provide optimal throughput.

 Adjust `--nproc_per_node` to your GPU count.
 For different resolutions or FPS, change `--height`, `--width`, and `--fps` accordingly.

 ## Online Inference (Web UI)
 A minimal web demo is available under `demo/`.
-For setup and startup, please refer to [demo/README.md](demo/README.md).
+For setup and startup, please refer to [demo](demo/README.md).
 - Access in a browser after startup: `http://0.0.0.0:7860` or `http://localhost:7860`

 ## Citation